quantmind/pulsar/docs/source/api.rst

 .. _pulsar_framework:

-A second layer of classes, forming the concurrent framework, is is built directly on top of :ref:`pulsar primitives <pulsar_primitives>`.
+A second layer of classes, forming the concurrent framework, is built directly on top of :ref:`pulsar primitives <pulsar_primitives>`.
 These **framework** classes are: